ckormanyos/real-time-cpp/readme.txt

 The ATMEL(R) AVR(R) configuration runs on an Arduino(R) compatible board.
 The program toggles the yellow LED on portb.5.

-The ARM(R) Cortex(TM)-M3 configuration runs on the STM32VLDISCOVERY board available from ST Microelectronics(R).
+The ARM(R) Cortex(TM)-M3 configuration (called "target stm32f100") runs on
+the STM32VLDISCOVERY board commercially available from ST Microelectronics(R).
 The program toggles the blue LED on portc.8.

-The ARM(R) A8 configuration runs on the BeagleBone board (black edition).
-For the white edition, the CPU clock needs to be reduced.
-This is a bare-metal program for the BeagleBone.
-The program is designed to boot the BeagleBone from a binary file called "MLO" stored on a FAT32 SDHC microcard.
+The ARM(R) A8 configuration (called "target am335x") runs on the BeagleBone board (black edition).
+For the white edition, the CPU clock needs to be reduced from 900MHz to something like 600MHz.
+This project creates a bare-metal program for the BeagleBone that runs independently form any kind of *nix distro on the board.
+Our program is designed to boot the BeagleBone from a raw binary file called "MLO" stored on a FAT32 SDHC microcard.
 The binary file includes a special boot header comprised of two 32-bit integers.
 The program is loaded from SD-card into RAM memory and subsequently executed.
+When switching on the BeagleBone black, the boot button (S2) must be pressed while powering up the board.
 The program toggles the first user LED (LED1 on port1.21).

-For other compatible boards, please contact me via issue request for further details.
+For other compatible boards, feel free contact me with an issue requesting further details on your desired target system.

-GNU Compilers
+GNU GCC Compilers
 -----------------

-GNU GCC ports for the microcontroller solutions are not available here.
+GNU GCC cross compilers for the microcontroller solutions are *not* available here.

 A GNU GCC port with a relatively high level of C++11 awarenes such as GCC 4.8 or higher is required for building the reference application.

 The make-files are aware of the location of a default location of the respective tool chain.
-This needs to be modified if a custom build is tailored for a different environment.
+When using the reference application or designing a custom build, the root directory of the tool chain must be properly supplied to the makefiles.